 Areas of Practice

 Laura assists clients with personal and corporate tax planning, including business succession, corporate reorganizations, estate planning and trust matters.
-Laura also assists taxpayers with resolving complex tax problems, including disputes with the Canada Revenue Agency and issues arising in estate administration and upon relationship breakdown.
+She has significant experience advising taxpayers on issues related to residential real estate, including property transfer tax, speculation and vacancy tax and Vancouver’s empty homes tax.
+Laura also assists taxpayers with resolving complex tax problems, including disputes with revenue authorities and issues arising in estate administration and upon relationship breakdown.
 Prior to joining the firm in 2015, Laura articled and practiced taxation and corporate law at a large regional law firm in Vancouver.
 Before articling, Laura served as a judicial law clerk at the British Columbia Court of Appeal.

 Laura has completed all three parts of the CPA Canada In-Depth Tax Course.